Matisse from The Baltimore Museum of Art

 Avec l''appui du ministère du Patrimoine canadien par le biais du Programme d''indemnisation pour les expositions itinérantes au Canada.

-Additional support by the City of Toronto Economic Development Sector Initiatives Program.
+The City of Toronto Economic Development Sector Initiatives Program